-There are two different types of breast pump: electric and manual.
+There are 2 different types of breast pump: electric and manual.
 They're both designed to mimic the sucking action your baby makes when they're breastfeeding.

 When you use a manual pump, you squeeze the plunger by hand.
 This type of pump takes a bit longer to use than an electric pump but is: